-Lida Brook serves as School One’s Office Manager, where she juggles phone calls, requests for bandaids, logistics and daily accounting.
+Lida Brook serves as School One’s Business and Office Manager, where she juggles phone calls, requests for bandaids, logistics and daily accounting.
 Lida moved to Providence with her family two years ago from the Boston area.
 She left her career in management to start her own sewing business, designing and creating custom handbags and accessories.
 Lida studied accounting at the University of Southern Florida.
 She loves getting to know our families when they walk in the door and staying busy with all of the tasks that keep us running smoothly.

 - Studied accounting at the University of Southern Florida

 - Business and Office Manager since 2018

 Diana Champa is the Director of Literary Engagement at School One where she oversees literary arts programming and community engagement.
 Diana’s current projects include an inter-generational books club, after-school and evening creative writing programs and the WriteRI short story contest.
 She also works to foster partnerships with other writing organizations like Grub Street and Goat Hill Writers.

 Before coming (back) to School One, Diana worked for Prime Cut Productions and the Van Morrison Rhythm and Blues Foundation in Northern Ireland.
 Previously, Diana worked as School One’s Director of Development and for several arts organizations in R.I.